The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: A Taxonomy of Outcomes for Humanity

 In Figure \ref{fig:1}, we give a full characterization of the different possible paths, starting from today, in the form of a decision tree.
 The first junction at the top represents the arrival of TAI.
-We assign the probability $p_1$ to the emergence of TAI within a pre-specified period of time $T$.
-The complementary probability of TAI not emerging by time $T$ is ($1-p_1$).
+We assign the probability $p_1$ to the emergence of TAI within a pre-specified period of time.
+The complementary probability of TAI not emerging in due time is ($1-p_1$).
 If TAI does not arrive, there is no existential risk originating from AI, but there is also no substantial acceleration of economic growth.
-Such a scenario may be referred to as ``more of the same''; the economic outcome of such narrow AI applications are estimated by \cite{Acemoglu2024Thesimple} and \cite{OECD2024} as a small to moderate rise in economic growth.
+Such a scenario may be referred to as ``more of the same''; the economic outcome of only narrow AI applications have been estimated by \cite{OECD2024} and \cite{Acemoglu2024Thesimple} as a small to moderate rise in economic growth.

-In the opposite case, if TAI arrives by time $T$, the next junction would refer to the takeover by such TAI.
-In the case of a takeover, the most relevant decisions begin to be made by the AI autonomously without the possibility of humans to interfere.
+In the opposite case, if TAI arrives, the next junction would refer to the takeover by such TAI.
+In the case of a takeover, the most relevant decisions begin to be made by TAI autonomously without the possibility of humans to interfere.
 We assign the probability of this occurring as $p_2$, such that the probability of no AI takeover given that TAI has emerged is ($1-p_2$).
 If there is no AI takeover, there is again no existential risk originating from AI.
 In this scenario, economic growth would increase to a higher rate than in the scenario of no TAI arrival described in the previous paragraph.
-The reason is simply that the more powerful AI comes with a wider range of applications, and thus it is more productive in performing the associated tasks.
-A true growth explosion could, however, only occur if there is AI takeover because then the decision-making process would be optimized and continuous self-improvement would lead to ever better predictions, more innovation, higher energy efficiency, etc., unleashing in a rather short time interval.
-Otherwise, the lingering presence of relatively slow human decision making in the loop would bottleneck progress.
+The reason is simply that more powerful AI comes with a wider range of applications, and thus it is more productive in performing the associated tasks.
+However, a true growth explosion could only occur if there was an AI takeover because only then would the decision-making process be optimized and accelerated to machine speeds (and after that the recursive self-improvement could lead to ever better predictions, more innovation, higher energy efficiency, etc.) Otherwise, the lingering presence of relatively slow human decision making in the loop would bottleneck progress.